 What do you want to achieve over the next 12 months?
 You’ve consistently been told that goal setting matters.
-My experience, however, confirms that goals rarely inspire entrepreneurs.
+My experience, however, confirms that goals rarely inspire accounting professionals.

 Knowing exactly what you want to accomplish does matter.
-Especially when you’re serious about expanding your business.
+Especially when you’re serious about expanding your firm.

 Goals, as your know, emphasize numbers, tasks and dates.
-And that works really well for some entrepreneurs.
+And, that works really well for some professionals.

-But what if they don’t inspire you?
-And what if goals fail to create excite you?
+But, what if they don’t inspire you?
+And, what if goals fail to excite you?

 Goals lack inspiration

-Whether you’re starting out, in the growth stage or scaling your business, you deserve to feel fully engaged about what you’re doing and how your service impacts your clients.Whether you’re starting out, in the growth stage or scaling your business, you deserve to feel fully engaged about what you’re doing and how your service impacts your clients. #getpaidwhatyoureworth Click To Tweet
+Whether you’re starting out, in the growth stage or scaling your accounting firm, you deserve to feel fully engaged about what you’re doing and how your accounting services impacts your clients.Whether you’re starting out, in the growth stage or scaling your business, you deserve to feel fully engaged about what you’re doing and how your service impacts your clients. #getpaidwhatyoureworth Click To Tweet

-And then SMART Goals are mentioned.
-SMART goals are okay, they’re better than nothing, but they’re really BORING!
+SMART Goals are often referenced.
+SMART goals are okay.
+They’re better than nothing, but they’re really BORING!

 They were designed in the 1970’s for under-performing employees in corporate America.
-The idea was to get them 3 to 5% more productive.
-That’s because a slight increase in an enterprise business can significantly affect revenue.
+The idea was to get corporate employees 3 to 5% more productive.
+That’s because a slight increase in an enterprise business will significantly affect revenue.

-I’ve never seen anyone get really excited about a Specific, Measurable, Attainable, Realistic, Timely goal.
+I’ve never seen anyone get highly excited about a Specific, Measurable, Attainable, Realistic, Timely goal.
 Plus, they’re externally driven.